jeremiah-c-leary/vhdl-style-guide/docs/configuring_previous_line_rules.rst

    -- Comment
    entity fifo is

-The following code would fail these options:
+The following code would fail with this option:

 .. code-block:: vhdl